Statistics Relating to Homeless Children

 - The recession has led to a 50% increase in students identified as homeless in school districts throughout the country.

 - There are over 400,000 children and youth served in foster care each year in the United States.

 - California ranks 46 out of 50 in number of homeless children.

 - 334,131 California children experience homelessness each year.

-- Families with young children now account for 40% of the homeless population.
+- Families with young children now account for one third of the homeless population.